richardschoen/ibmi-srcarcifs/README.md

 cd mbsrcarc
 build.sh
 ```
-After building the MBSRCARC library the commands should be ready to use.
+❗After building the MBSRCARC library the commands should be ready to use.

 ## Sample Command with all command parameters